-If you have a venous access device or a heart murmur, it is recommended that you receive prophylactic antibiotic therapy before certain dental procedures.
-The following are the American Heart Association's recommendations regarding the use of amoxicillin, but you should follow the specific recommendations of your HTC:

-- Adults: 2 grams 1 hour before dental treatment - Children: 50 mg/kg 1 hour before dental treatment - For penicillin allergy, take clindamycin: - Adult: 600 mg 1 hour before dental treatment - Children: 20 mg/kg 1 hour before dental treatment - If you have an inhibitor, it is even more important that you discuss your dental procedure in advance with your HTC.
+- If you have an inhibitor, it is even more important that you discuss your dental procedure in advance with your HTC. - If you have a venous access device or a heart murmur, it is recommended that you receive prophylactic antibiotic therapy before certain dental procedures.
+The following are the American Heart Association's recommendations regarding the use of amoxicillin, but you should follow the specific recommendations of your HTC: - o Adults: 2 grams 1 hour before dental treatment. - o Children: 50 mg/kg 1 hour before dental treatment. - For penicillin allergy, take clindamycin: - o Adult: 600 mg 1 hour before dental treatment. - Children: 20 mg/kg 1 hour before dental treatment.

-Medical Emergencies
+MEDICAL EMERGENCIES

-Please note: Some mouth bleeding can block the person's airway.
-These symptoms should be considered a medical emergency:

-- Nonstop bleeding of the tongue, cheek, or floor of the mouth; - Bruising or swelling of the tongue, throat, or neck; and/or - Difficulty swallowing or breathing.

-If any of these symptoms occur, contact your HTC and go the emergency department.
+- Please note: Some mouth bleeding can block the person's airway.
+These symptoms should be considered a medical emergency: - Nonstop bleeding of the tongue, cheek, or floor of the mouth. - Bruising or swelling of the tongue, throat, or neck. - 0 Difficulty swallowing or breathing. - If any of these symptoms occur, contact your HTC and go the emergency department. - Your HTC is a partner in your healthcare, including dental healthcare.

-Contact the HTC

-Your HTC is a partner in your healthcare, including dental healthcare.
 Call your HTC, BCDI, at (309) 692-5337.